Guides

 Use ZigZag reports as an always-up-to-date reference for your codebase.
 Combine watch mode with HTML output to maintain a live documentation server during development:

-zigzag run --path ./src --path ./lib --html --watch --port 8080
+zigzag run --paths ./src,./lib --html --watch

 Tutorials